Ryukotsuki/Poke-Manager/README.md

 ---

 ## 📝 **Important Notes**
-- **Encounter Counters**: Only use one at a time to avoid conflicts or issues with other encounter counters.
 - **Uninstallation**: Use the app’s **"Manager"** button to remove components like ReShade or mods.
 - **Version Checks**: Updates are automatically checked and prompted during startup.
 - **Strings**: Limited to **English**; only one should be used at a time.